 Over the years, hemp has played an important role in the development of human societies.
 It was used to make the 600-year-old Gutenberg Bible, as well as the sails of the English fleet of ships that defeated the Spanish Armada.
 In fact, at one point, it was illegal for farmers in England not to grow hemp.

 In America, too, hemp has been held in high esteem by those in power.
-Founding Father and former President Thomas Jefferson is quoted as saying, “hemp is of first necessity to the wealth & protection of the country.”
+Founding Father and third President, Thomas Jefferson quoted as saying, “hemp is of first necessity to the wealth & protection of the country.”

 Later, George Washington encouraged the cultivation of hemp when he said, “make the most you can of the Indian Hemp seed and sow it everywhere.”